-Purpose of Document Decision sought: This is an interim Regulatory Impact Statement (interim RIS).
-It will assist Cabinet make in-principle policy decisions on the design choices of the proposed Inspector-General of Defence subject to any changes resulting from targeted consultation, which Cabinet is being asked to approve.
-The RIS will be updated following the targeted consultation and will be presented to Cabinet in its final form next year, at the same time as final policy decisions are sought.
+Purpose of Document Decision sought: This Regulatory Impact Statement (RIS) will assist Cabinet to make final policy decisions on the design choices of the proposed Inspector-General of Defence.
 Advising agencies: The Ministry of Defence.
 Proposing Ministers: The Attorney-General and the Minister of Defence.
-Date finalised: This interim RIS was provided to the Ministry of Justice RIA panel for review and assessment on 22 September 2021.
-Initial feedback from the panel has been incorporated into this version.
-Droblem Definition
+Date finalised: This RIS was provided to an independent RIA panel consisting of officials from the Ministry of Defence and the Department of Prime Minister and Cabinet on 17 February 2022.